NHMPh/LightGun/README.md

 # NHMPh Light gun

+## Introduction

+Welcome to NHMPh Light gun! 🚀

-This repository will show you how to play light gun game with a DIY light gun with line of sight accuracy.
+This repository demonstrates how to play light gun games using a DIY light gun with line-of-sight accuracy, all for under $15.

 ## How it work